 Dr. McGonigal argues that Dr. Selye’s definition is much too broad.
-She believes there is a huge difference between the body’s response to near death experiences and electric shocks as the lab rats endured (she calls it The Hunger Games for rats!), and the everyday stresses of living life in the modern world that humans commonly experience.
+She believes there is a huge difference between the body’s response to near-death experiences and electric shocks as the lab rats endured and the everyday stresses of living life in the modern world that humans commonly experience.

 Fight or Flight